mikeizbicki/ucr-cs100/tutorials/shell-scripts/README.md

 For more details, please check this link: http://www.cyberciti.biz/faq/bash-for-loop/

 ##Conclusion
-By writing shell scripts and learning more knowledge about shell scripts, It will helps us to have more understand about cs100 and unix system.
+By writing shell scripts and gaining more knowledge about shell scripts, it helps us to have a better understanding about cs100 and the unix system.
 If you want to learn more advanced skills and more details about shell script, here is the link: http://linux.die.net/man/1/bash or http://linuxcommand.org/lc3_writing_shell_scripts.php

 Thank you for reading and have fun in cs100! :)